ThatSpaceGuy/CCA-Full-Stack/ReadMe.md

 * 1.1 - Design and set-up SQL database
 * 1.2 - Store coordinates for each particle/cluster after a movement is made.
+* 1.3 - Ability to query and display history of particle/cluster movement
 * 2.0 - Full-Stack storage of particle and cluster movement history

 * 3.0 - Change a moment in history and save the new alternate history